-Prior flu exposure dictates your future immunity, allowing for new, rationally developed regimentsJuly 15th, 2013 in Immunology /
+Prior flu exposure dictates your future immunity, allowing for new, rationally developed regimentsJuly 15, 2013 in Medicine & Health / Immunology

 A team of scientists, led by researchers at The Wistar Institute, has determined that it might be possible to stimulate the immune system against multiple strains of influenza virus by sequentially vaccinating individuals with distinct influenza strains isolated over the last century.